Alt S.A.R.L. Next Sells 805,227 Shares of Altice USA, Inc. (NYSE:ATUS) Stock

 - On Friday, November 1st, Alt S.A.R.L.
 Next sold 805,227 shares of Altice USA stock.
 The shares were sold at an average price of $24.50, for a total transaction of $19,728,061.50.

-Separately, TD Cowen dropped their price objective on shares of Altice USA from $6.00 to $3.50 and set a “buy” rating for the company in a report on Tuesday, November 5th.
-Five investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $2.22.
+Separately, TD Cowen dropped their target price on shares of Altice USA from $6.00 to $3.50 and set a “buy” rating for the company in a research report on Tuesday, November 5th.
+Five investment analysts have rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat.com, Altice USA currently has an average rating of “Hold” and an average target price of $2.22.

 Altice USA, Inc, together with its subsidiaries, provides broadband communications and video services in the United States, Canada, Puerto Rico, and the Virgin Islands.
 It offers broadband, video, telephony, and mobile services to residential and business customers.
 The company's video services include delivery of broadcast stations and cable networks; over the top services; video-on-demand, high-definition channels, digital video recorder, and pay-per-view services; and platforms for video programming through mobile applications.